sgwaite8/sgwaite8.github.io/README.md

 * User can view example “About us” page
 * User can view example “Contact” page
 * User can view example of “Portfolio” page
-* User can view various features/components such as typography, buttons, icons or backgrounds
+* User can view various features/components such as typography, buttons or icons

 ## Installation Instructions